- Compassion, passion and empathy for the patients served by the facility.

 - Requires regular and consistent attendance.

-- Embrace and embody the mission, vision, guiding principles, and goals of Charlie’s Place.
+- Embrace and embody the mission, vision, guiding principles, and core values of Charlie’s Place.

 - All other duties as assigned.

-- Tasks to be performed in a kitchen, walk in refrigerator/freezers, small loading bay.
+- Tasks to be performed in a residential, office, or outdoor setting.

 - Direct contact with patients.

 Essential physical and mental demands of the job